anurag-bhadauriya/Node-Mongo-Demo/README.md

 POST : http://localhost:3000/api/upload
 Body : in form of key value, where key = data, value = csv file

-#2 API to uplload the CSV file using async method
+#2 API to upload the CSV file using async method
 POST : http://localhost:3000/api/upload/async
 Body : in form of key value, where key = data, value = csv file